geodynamics/burnman/Readme.md

 As long as you know how to use a terminal, the process should be straightforward.
 The following instructions should help, but let us know if you have any problems.

+### Environment management
+We strongly recommend using a python environment manager like conda or pyenv to install burnman and its dependencies.
+This is especially the case for installations on modern Mac systems.

+For pyenv, we suggest you select the most recent version of python supported by BurnMan, install all of the dependencies into that environment and set the burnman root directory to use that environment automatically.

+For conda, we suggest making a new environment for the burnman installation, install the most recent version of python supported by BurnMan into that environment, and install all of the dependencies into that environment.
+Remember to activate the environment before installing new dependencies or using BurnMan.

 ### Dependencies
 First, make sure you have a sufficiently recent version of python installed on your machine (see above for the latest requirements).
 To check your version of python, type the following in a terminal:
     python --version